Ayushjaisgit/TextUtils-React-App/README.md

-# Getting Started with Create React App
+# TextUtils-React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Used to analyse and manupulate written text.

 ## Available Scripts